145 City Place

 Marc Dwyer, ESQ.

-Marc received the first of his Bachelor's degrees in Psychology from Queens College in 1991.
+Marc received the first of his two Bachelor's degrees in Psychology from Queens College in 1991.
 His second Bachelor's degree is in Drama and Theater in 1993.
 He received his Juris Doctorate from the Florida Coastal School of Law in 2002.
+Marc graduated at the top of his class and was on the Dean's List.
+He Participated in the Chester Bedell Inns of Court, and was one of the first students at his school to win a State-wide Best Individual Appellate Advocate award in Moot Court Competition.

 Director - Grand Haven Homeowner's Association, 2006-2008: In this capacity, Marc has had the opportunity to make decisions regarding financial utilization of the community's association funds, develop & ratify procedures for levying fines.
 Work on Covenants, Codes, and Restrictions implementation and renovation.
 Review and interpret Florida Statute 720.
 Hear appeals from fine committee decisions.